 Both Google and user preference should be enough reason for you to upgrade your site to HTTPS.
 It is simply necessary to ensure watertight security for your users and to protect your online business reputation.

-We know that you may be overwhelmed switching from HTTP to HTTPS.
-After all, change does takes time to get used to, but in this instance, you may need to quickly get on board.
+We know that you may be overwhelmed by switching from HTTP to HTTPS.
+After all, change does take time to get used to, but in this instance, you may need to quickly get on board.
 At this point, the advantages of HTTPS have greatly outnumbered the disadvantages.
 Plus, upgrading to HTTPS is no longer the costly, time consuming, and difficult process that it once was.
 In fact, getting an SSL certificate in 2017 is fast, sometimes free, and quite easy to implement.

 How to Get HTTPS